googollee/yaif/README.markdown

 ----

 1. More service... (mail/weibo/instagram/...)
+2. Custom error handler.
+Some action error should be ignore. (for example: fobidden word in weibo)
+3. Multiply user meta for one service.
-2. Make normal http login request.
+4. Make normal http login request.
 (It ought to save user's password directly.
 Is it OK?)
-3. Is it nessessary to connect one trigger and many actions in one task?
-4. Make some css.
+5. Make some css.
 (I'm lazy…)